ksun0/pyanalytics/README.md

 # pyanalytics
 Python analytics library that analyzes data on your websites and provides recommendations.
-Built on Google Analytics API.
+Built on Google Analytics API. :chart_with_upwards_trend::chart_with_downwards_trend::rocket:

 **pyanalytics is currently in early development stage.**